tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-an-account-sas.md

 ## Constructing the Account SAS URI

 The account SAS URI consists of the URI to the resource for which the SAS will delegate access, followed by the SAS token.
-The SAS token is the query string that includes all of the information required to authenticate the SAS, as well as to specify the service, resource, and permissions available for access, and the time interval over which the signature is valid.
+The SAS token is the query string that includes all of the information required to authorize a request to the resource, as well as to specify the service, resource, and permissions available for access, and the time interval over which the signature is valid.

 ### Specifying Account SAS Parameters